neurophysics-cnrsthales/contrastive-forward-forward/README.md

 ## Run the CIFAR-10 experiment

-* Run the ContrastFF_CIFAR.py file with the following key arguments to train different layers; the output and model are saved in the folder "./results"
+* Run the ContrastFF_CIFAR.py file to train different layers; the output and model are saved in the folder "./results"
 --epochs: number of epochs
 --NL: layer index to train
 --save_model: save the trained layer